 Family Courts: Legislation in 1998 authorized the AOC to experiment with the concept of Unified Family Courts.
 Implementation began in 1999 with Districts 14 (Durham County), 20 (Union, Stanly, Richmond and Anson Counties), and 26 (Mecklenburg County) designated as the first Family Court pilot programs.
 In 2000, the Family Court program was expanded to Districts 5 (New Hanover and Pender Counties), 6A (Halifax County), and 12 (Cumberland County).
 In 2001, the program was further expanded to include Districts 8 (Wayne, Lenoir, and Green Counties) and 25 (Catawba, Caldwell, and Burke Counties).
-The ninth Family Court program, District 28 (Buncombe County), was funded to begin implementation efforts in January 2004.
-The most recent expansion efforts have been in District 10, Wake County, with some implementation funding received in the late summer of 2004.
+In 2004 and 2005, legislative funding permitted expansion into District 28 (Buncombe County) and District 10 (Wake County) respectively.
+Also in 2005, District 20, one of the original Family Court pilot sites, was split by legislative action.
+Both districts, 20A and 20B, continue to have Family Court programs.
+There are now a total of 11 fully operational Family Court districts.
+Another 11 districts have requested funding and are working on various stages of pre-implementation planning.

-Family courts coordinate all case management and service agency efforts for a single family in distress, to better serve that family and provide more consistent, efficient use of trial court time.
+Family Courts coordinate all case management and service agency efforts for a single family in distress, to better serve that family and provide more consistent, efficient use of trial court time.
 One judge hears all matters affecting a family, either with the breakup of a marriage or the filing of a juvenile action.
 In an effort to improve outcomes for a family, non-trial means of resolving the case, such as mediation, are used to settle these disputes before resorting to an adversarial trial.
 In addition to providing information about local community services, Family Courts may offer, or partner with community agencies to offer, a wide variety of ancillary programs and services, such as Truancy Diversion Court, permanency mediation, Access and Visitation, and parent education for divorcing families.

-Custody and Visitation Mediation: In 2005, 30 of 39 judicial districts had a custody and visitation mediation program.
-The program provides parties who have unresolved issues about child custody or visitation with a non-adversarial alternative to litigation.
+Custody and Visitation Mediation: In 2006, 31 of 41 judicial districts had Custody and Visitation Mediation programs.
+These programs provide parties who have unresolved issues about child custody or visitation with a non-adversarial alternative to litigation.
 It helps them to step back from their own conflict and focus on the best interests of their children.
 In most cases, parents are required to participate in this program before proceeding through the traditional court process.
 The mediators selected are highly skilled and must meet rigid training and experience requirements.
-Through this program, many parents are able to reach a lasting and mutual agreement regarding the structure and parameters of child custody without returning to the court system.
+Through these programs, many parents are able to reach a lasting and mutual agreement regarding the structure and parameters of child custody without returning to the court system.

-Family Financial Settlement Program: Approved for statewide expansion in October 2001, the family financial settlement program provides settlement opportunities for parties dealing with issues of equitable distribution, alimony, and child support.
-Utilization of the program is not mandatory, except in districts that are a specialized family court district.
+Family Financial Settlement Program: In 2006, the Supreme Court mandated statewide implementation of the Family Financial Settlement program.
+This program provides settlement opportunities for parties dealing with issues of equitable distribution, alimony, and child support.
 The program's procedures permit couples and their attorneys to choose among various dispute resolution options, including mediated settlement, neutral evaluation, judicial settlement conference, and any other procedure authorized by local rule.
-Mediated settlement serves as the default procedure if the parties do not select one of the other procedures.